chrisj223/Cloud-Automation/README.md

 # Cloud-Automation
 Provisioning of Two Digital Ocean Droplets as WordPress Website Platforms Using Ansible Automation Tool

-This project aims to automate the deployment of a WordPress site to the cloud provider Digital Ocean.
+This project, undertaken as part of my college coursework, aims to automate the deployment of a WordPress site to the cloud provider Digital Ocean.
 We will utilize Ansible, a software tool that facilitates RESTful API calls, to streamline this process.
 The deployment will be executed on a virtual machine running CentOS 7.
 A script will be developed to direct Ansible in creating Droplets (virtual machines) that will operate as WordPress sites.

 **Resources used**:
 - VMWare Fusion (for Mac)